ec0629/node-recipes/README.md

 - process.nextTick pushes the result to the front of the Node Event Queue
 ---

-## Recipe 8: Providing Callback and Promise API to a function
+## Recipe 8: providing Callback and Promise API to a function
 Advanced Node.js, Samer Buna, Pluralsight, (February 16, 2017)
 - Demonstrates an easy way for providing both options for handling asynchronous operations
+---

+## Recipe 9: extending eventEmitter
+Advanced Node.js, Samer Buna, Pluralsight, (February 16, 2017)
+- toy example of extending event emitter